J-Rios/uTLGBotLib/README.md

 # uTLGBotLib
 Micro Telegram Bot Library is a lightweight C++ library implementation that use Telegram Bot API to create Bots.
-The library goal is to be compatible with multiples devices, from embedded microcontrollers, to servers and PCs.
-Inside microcontrollers world, uTLGBotLib focus on Espressif ESP32 microcontroller using ESP-IDF SDK, however, Arduino HAL support is also available.
+The library goal is to be compatible with multiples devices, from embedded microcontrollers, to Servers and PCs (Windows and Linux).
+Inside microcontrollers world, uTLGBotLib focus on Espressif ESP32 (support for ESP-IDF and Arduino frameworks) and ESP8266 (support for Arduino) microcontrollers.

 ## Notes

 - Library developed using Visual Studo Code and Platformio project.

-- To build for ESP32 with ESPIDF or Arduino, uncomment "env:espidf" or "env:arduino" section of platformio.ini (comment other sections).
+- To build for ESP32 with ESPIDF or Arduino, uncomment "env:esp32_espidf" or "env:esp32_arduino" section of platformio.ini (comment other sections).
 Then use Platformio integrated buttons for compile and flash.

 - For ESPIDF build, you must provide -DESP_IDF flag (see platformio.init file).

+- To build for ESP8266 with Arduino, uncomment "env:esp8266_arduino" section of platformio.ini (comment other sections).
+Then use Platformio integrated buttons for compile and flash.

 - To build for generic (Native) devices for Windows or Linux, uncomment "env:windows" or "env:linux" section of platformio.ini (comment other sections).
 Then use "platformio run --target clean", "platformio run" and ".pioenvs/native/program" to clean, build and run, respectively.